A common challenge for researchers is combining their clinical data

 - Open these two datasets in different browser tabs so you can view and compare side by side.
-Right-click the datasets below and select "Open in New Tab" to open separate tabs:

-- Physical Exam - This dataset captures the vital signs of the study participants: blood pressure, pulse and respiration rates, etc.
+- Physical Exam: This dataset captures the vital signs of the study participants: blood pressure, pulse and respiration rates, etc.

 Together, these two tables should give a comprehensive picture of the participants' hematological health and there may be relationships that can be detected in the combined data.
 For example, is there a relationship between the blood pressure data (in the Physical Exam set) and the lymphocyte levels (in the Lab Results set)?
 Or other relationships?
 To answer these questions we need to put all the data in one bucket somehow.
 How do we combine these two tables so that we can see all of the information in one grid?

 Here we create a joined grid view combining all of the blood-related data: